Divyansh-Sharma-81/CNN-and-FCN/dense_data/readme.md

-The dataset is a highly skewed segmentation dataset and is available at kaggle.
-You can access the dataset on kaggle [here](https://www.kaggle.com/datasets/joenybui/supertux-segmentation-trainval)
+The dataset is a highly skewed segmentation dataset and has 5 classes.
+You can access the dataset [here](https://drive.google.com/file/d/1cJisM9TpoVFluPmYyV7GRBFyNBT5YERr/view?usp=sharing)